safierinx-a/safierinx-a.github.io/_posts/2020-5-8-Battle of the Sexes: Subreddit Edition.md

-I was browsing through Reddit the other day and I started to wonder if there was a significant way in the contents of the r/AskMen and r/AskWomen subreddits.
+I was browsing through Reddit the other day and I started to wonder if there was a significant way in which the contents of the r/AskMen and r/AskWomen subreddits differed.
 Like the names suggest, the purpose of the subreddits are to ask people of a specific gender questions about their views and experiences with regards to some topics.
 I scraped the top 1000 posts and upto 15 layers of comment for those posts using PRAW